 Structured class activities as well as wider school events, responsibilities and clubs give our children the opportunity to develop their speaking and listening skills.

 Early reading skills are taught in a systematic yet lively and challenging way and parents are involved and guided through this crucial stage.
+Our daily phonic lessons follow the Government scheme ‘Letters and Sounds’.
+Our main reading scheme is published by Oxford Reading Scheme and supplemented with a range of good quality fiction and non-fiction texts.
 Children of all abilities can develop a love of books through a wide selection of good quality literature in the classroom and two school libraries.
 This positive and inclusive reading culture continues throughout the school where all are supported to become keen, independent readers with skills they can use across the curriculum.

 A balance of reading and writing is maintained and children are encouraged to write with accuracy, confidence and stamina as well as responding to many creative, cross curricular projects, incorporating I.C.T.
 Writing is displayed and celebrated throughout all key stages and older children’s work is viewed as a role model for others as well as a real form of communication.